Expectations for Latin 124

 - How to form adverbs from regular adjectives.

-- How to conjugate all four conjugations of Latin verbs in all six tenses (present, imperfect, future, perfect, pluperfect, future perfect) active and passive.
+- How to conjugate all conjugations of Latin verbs in the present, future, and perfect indicative in active and deponent/passive.

-- How to form imperatives (active and passive) of verbs.
+- How to form imperatives and participles (active and passive) of verbs.